Sponsored Links

-If you believe a state agency has taken an action based upon an alleged underground regulation, you can challenge the alleged underground regulation by filing a petition with the Office of Administrative Law (OAL).
+If you believe a state agency has issued an alleged underground regulation, you can challenge the alleged underground regulation by filing a petition with the Office of Administrative Law (OAL).
 If your petition is accepted, OAL will issue a determination.
-This program is informally known as the "Chapter Two Unit", or "CTU", because OAL's regulations regarding underground regulations are found in Title 1, Chapter 2 of the California Code of Regulations.
+This program is informally known as the "Chapter Two Unit," or "CTU," because OAL's regulations regarding underground regulations are found California Code of Regulations, title 1, chapter 2.

 The following links provide more information on underground regulations and how to submit a petition to OAL alleging an underground regulation.